 A colorectal polyp is a growth that may present on the lining of the colon or rectum.
-While these are fairly common and affect 15-20% of the UK population, they are not usually associated with symptoms.
-Only when a polyp is big enough to cause a bowel obstruction can it result in nausea, vomiting and severe constipation.
+While these are fairly common and affect between 15-20% of the adult population, they are not usually associated with symptoms.
+However, large polyps can cause bowel obstructions that may lead to symptoms such as nausea, vomiting, and severe constipation.

-These are of greatest concern as they have the potential to become cancerous after many years.
-Such adenomas are histologically classified as tubular, tubulovillous, or villous.
-These adenomas show different growth patterns of which the two major ones are tubular and villous with a mixture of these growth patterns giving a tubulovillous adenoma.
+Adenomatous (malignant) polyps are of the greatest concern as they have the potential to become cancerous after many years.
+Such adenomas are histologically classified as tubular, tubulovillous, or villous, each of which exhibit distinct growth patterns.
+Of these adenomas, the two that are of the greatest concern include tubular and villous adenomas, with a mixture of these growth patterns giving a tubulovillous adenoma.

-Generally, most small adenomas (<1/2 inch) have a tubular growth pattern whilst the larger ones may have a villous growth pattern and increased likelihood of becoming cancerous.
+Generally, most small adenomas (< 1/2 inch) have a tubular growth pattern, whereas the larger ones may have a villous growth pattern and, therefore, an increased likelihood of becoming cancerous.

-The likelihood of cancer in an adenomatous polyp at the time of discovery is related to histologic type, size, and degree of dysplasia; a 1.5-cm tubular adenoma has a 2% risk of containing a cancer compared to a 35% risk in 3-cm villous adenomas.
-A somewhat more aggressive type of adenoma called a serrated adenoma may develop from hyperplastic polyps.
+The likelihood of cancer in an adenomatous polyp at the time of discovery is related to its histologic type, size, and degree of dysplasia.
+For example, a tubular adenoma that is 1.5 centimeters (cm) in size has a 2% risk of being cancerous compared to a 35% risk in a 3 cm villous adenoma.
+A somewhat more aggressive type of adenoma known as a serrated adenoma may develop from hyperplastic polyps.

-Following the removal of an adenoma people will need a follow-up examination; new polyps may develop over time which will also need to be removed.
+Following the removal of an adenoma, patients will require a follow-up examination, as new polyps may develop over time that will also need to be removed.

 A hamartoma is defined as a tumor-like malformation that presents due to an error in the development at numerous sites where growth occurs.
-They are benign and may not cause any problems, usually identified incidentally as they tend to grow at the normal and non-pathological rate of the host tissue, rarely causing problems such as compression.
+These lesions are benign and may not cause any problems, usually identified incidentally, as they tend to grow at the normal and non-pathological rate of the host tissue, rarely causing problems such as compression.

-This does not mean that hamartomas are harmless.
-Morbidity can arise by means of a variety of mechanisms such as obstruction, infection, infarction, hemorrhage and iron deficiency anemia amongst others.
+Despite these characteristics, hamartomas are not harmless.
+Morbidity can arise by means of a variety of mechanisms such as obstruction, infection, infarction, hemorrhage, and iron deficiency anemia amongst others.

-While it may resemble a neoplasm, a hamartoma does not usually show a tendency to evolve into one.
-With this said, occurrences of neoplastic evolution have been reported in patients suffering from von Recklinghausen disease.
+While hamartomas may resemble a neoplasm, this type of tumor does not usually show a tendency to evolve into one.
+With this being said, the occurrences of neoplastic evolution have been reported in patients suffering from von Recklinghausen disease.
 Interestingly, an association has also been established between neoplasms and hamartomas which can be seen in some patients with Peutz-Jeghers syndrome.
-While the polyps themselves carry little potential for malignancy, there is still a 15% chance of colonic malignancy because of potential coexisting adenomas.
+While the polyps themselves carry a small potential for malignancy, there is still a 15% chance of colonic malignancy because of potential coexisting adenomas.

-These are polyps which show an association with inflammatory conditions such as Crohn’s disease and Ulcerative Colitis.
+Inflammatory polyps are associated with inflammatory conditions such as Crohn’s disease and ulcerative colitis (UC).
 Although the polyps themselves are not a particularly significant threat, suffering from these two colon disorders increases the overall risk of colon cancer.

 - A history (personal or family) of colorectal cancer or polyps